met4000/Tremble/README.md

-# tremble
+# Tremble
-A physics sim; the successor to Muzler
+A physics simulator; the successor to Muzler